 - Respect your limitations – Tune in to your body’s signals (pain, energy level, mood, menses).
 Respect your body’s cues by modifying as needed.

-- Attunement – Do what moves you.
-Stop relying on external validation (trackers, apps, scale) to tell you that you got it “right”.
+- Stop relying on external validation – Listen to your body rather than trackers, apps or the scale to tell you that you got it “right”.

 - Honour your need for rest.
 It’s part of the program.
 Don’t wait for an injury or burn out to justify a rest day.